 How Does Uninsured/Underinsured Motorist Coverage Work?

 What is Underinsured Motorist Coverage?

 Here’s a real-life example.
-You are on the road again moving on the same route.
+You are on the road again, moving on the same route.
 When you stepped on the brake because of the intersection, you heard a banging sound from the rear end of your car.
 It turns out that the same driver hit you again.
 Since the other driver suffered from a penalty due to driving around uninsured, they finally purchased insurance.
-The problem now is that they only got the bare minimum of liability insurance.
+The problem is that they only got the bare minimum of liability insurance.

+How Does Uninsured/Underinsured Motorist Coverage Work?